Step-by-Step Guide to French Macarons

-And I’m here to teach you exactly how to make them at home.
+Today I’m teaching you exactly how to make French macarons at home.
 Consider this post your French Macarons: Decoded class.

-A kitchen scale is required to make my French macarons.
-You know I’m a stickler for using a scale, even though some may roll their eyes at using one.
-Whatever.
+A kitchen scale is required for the best results.
+You know I’m a stickler for using a scale!
 Accurate measurements = accurate results.
 I’m actually encouraging you to NOT use US cup measurements for this recipe, as there is way too much room for error.
 Whenever I made macarons based off of cup measurements (2/3 cup this; 3/4 cup that), I messed up the cookies every single time.
 They tasted “fine” but not authentic.
-And they didn’t look very pretty.
+And they didn’t look very pretty, either!

 Almond flour and confectioners’ sugar is blended together in a food processor or blender until thoroughly combined and fine in texture.
 Like this: